(Seasons 1-5a spoilers ahead)

 But Walt is the protagonist, and anyone who impedes the protagonist is someone the viewer should hate

-This is one of the more recent explanations I’ve seen invading the internet comments re: Skyler hate.
+This is one of the more recent explanations I’ve seen invading the internet comments about Skyler-hate.
 The rationale here is that, no matter what kind of horrible person Walter White is, Breaking Bad is still his story.
 This means we are invested in him, and any character that gets in his way or tries to impede him is someone the viewer is probably going to automatically dislike, because of how emotionally devoted we are to Walt’s journey.

 The only problem is, if you take a couple seconds to really think about it, it’s probably the worst reasoning you could possibly give.